John Brudenall BCom, MLib, FLAA

 John Brudenall has had a distinguished career in parliamentary librarianship complemented by a wide involvement in professional activities.

-Mr Brudenall has taken a special interest in fostering co-operation between Australia's parliamentary libraries, contributing to each of the conferences held since 1972 and until recently being largely responsible for their organisation.
+Mr Brudenall has taken a special interest in fostering co-operation between Australia's parliamentary libraries, contributing to each of the conferences held since 1972 and was largely responsible for their organisation for several years.

 John Brudenall has made a very distinguished contribution to the objects and work of the Library Association of Australia.
 He was president of the Association in 1979 and a member of the executive committee from 1978 to 1980.
 His term as president was marked by the introduction of an objectives statement for the Association, the adoption of the Statement on free library services to all, formation of the International Relations Committee, founding of the Library Technicians Section and introduction of the quarterly Australian Library Journal.
 He was president of the ACT Branch in 1976-77, and member of the Board of Education from 1977 to 1984 and its chairman from 1982 to 1984.
 He was a member and convenor of both the Course Recognition Committee and the Continuing Education Committee in the period from 1978 to 1982, drafted the first procedures for course recognition, and an initial statement of objectives and procedures for continuing education.
 His active interest in the Association continues and he has been a contributor both to its journals and in thoughtful comments on policy documents.